vik-s/quartz/content/projects/newsletter/short form/Why RF is not black magic.md

 written: 🚧
 published:
 ---
-RF engineering is NOT black magic.
+I hear this everyday: RF engineering is black magic.
+It is not and you can do it too. 👇🏼

-It used to be before the advent of modern computer tools.
+It used to be, before the advent of modern computer tools.
 RF had to be taught and learned through complex equations, trial and error.

 Those who did it well seemed supernatural.

-But not anymore.
+Things are different today.

-Here's how you can have some "magic" too:
+You can learn the "magic" too:

-1. Learn electromagnetic fields.
-Don't be scared off by Maxwell's equations.
-Intuitively learn it using modern electromagnetic simulators.
+Understand electromagnetic fields.
+↳ Learn Maxwell's equations intuitively with the help of EM simulators.
 2. Learn your EDA software.
 They are tools that will let you explore complex engineering.
-3. Everything affects everything else.
-Explore how your circuit is affected by changing ONLY one thing at a time.
-4. You need to DO to learn, like anything else.
+3. You need to DO to learn, like anything else.
 Books can only take you so far.
-5. You can ASK people who are ahead of you.
+4. You can ASK people who are ahead of you.
 90%+ are happy to help.

 What advice do you have for people who find RF engineering hard to comprehend?